avine/formation-angular-base/doc/workbook/public/10_http.md

 #### Updating the `App` component

-- Subcribe to `CatalogResource.fetchProducts()` method in the class constructor, to trigger data fetching
+- Subcribe to `CatalogResource.fetchProducts` method in the `App` class constructor, to trigger data fetching